taylorfinnell/petlibro-esphome/README.md

 ### Unknowns

 I do not know what GPIO0 and GPIO1 are for.
-I think it's for the DC current sensor to maybe determine battery charge.
+I think it's for the DC-power current sensor to maybe determine battery charge.
 But, that's a guess.

 ## Flashing prereqs